II - In-house lobbyists and trade/business/professional associations

 The association has a General assembly every 2 years.
 The General assembly is the association’s highest authority.
 Norges Lastebileier-Forbund is governed by its constitution, including a set of ethical rules.NLFs main objectives are to promote and develop goods transport on the road in a sustainable way and to safeguard the industry’s economic, professional and social interests.

-For the moment focus is on preparing for the road transport package expected for 2016 with a focus on ensuring a fair and level playing for all operators within the EU.
+For the moment focus is on preparing for the road transport package expected for 2016/2017 with a focus on ensuring a fair and level playing for all operators within the EU.
+Also the upcoming labour mobility legislation as well as climate policy are important.

 The Norwegian Haulier’s Association uses its position as the leading Norwegian association of operators of road, rail and combined transport nationally and internationally to contribute to and assist in the shaping of the Norwegian and the European transport policy to ensure a sustainable future for its members.